Last Updated on

 Now, if your dog has manageable mats that you feel you can work through on your own, you can do so in a couple of different ways.

-Cornstarch is a grooming secret that can help work out mats.
+Cornstarch is a grooming secret that can help work out mats on your Doodle.
 Sprinkle some cornstarch on the mat and gently work it in with your fingers.
 Then, take your slicker brush and gently start brushing through the mat.

 Use a Dematting Brush

 A dematting brush is a bladed brush that can cut through stubborn mats and knots.
-You need to take care when using one of these on your dog as the blades are sharp and can slice through skin.
+You need to take care when using one of these on your dog as the blades are sharp and can slice through the skin.
 We recommend the Safari dematting brush as the thumb rest helps you remember how to hold it properly so you don’t accidentally misuse it (and hurt your dog).

 Once you have brushed, combed, and removed mats from your Doodle, you are ready to move onto the next step.
 It’s essential to make sure there are no knots or tangles before moving on.

 2. Bathe Your Doodle

-It’s a good idea to bath before beginning any cutting or shaving because dirt and debris will dull your blades.
+It’s a good idea to bathe before beginning any cutting or shaving because dirt and debris will dull your blades.
 Before bathing, you must make sure all knots, tangles, and mats are removed or else they will become worse afterward.

 If your Doodle has a white beard that you’d like to keep white (a problem many Sheepadoodle owners face), Cowboy Magic Pet Shampoo is a must!
 This whitening shampoo will help keep your dog’s beard beautiful and white.

 3. Dry Your Doodle Fully

 After the bath, it’s time to dry your Doodle.
 As Doodles have thick hair, using a regular blow dryer will take hours to dry completely.